Align PT Services

 Work-Related Injuries

 Injuries sustained on the job often involve repetitive strain, overuse, or acute trauma.
-Early, targeted rehab mitigates chronic disability.
+Early, targeted rehab decreases chronic disability and gets you back on the job quickly.

 • Occupational overuse